Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 How certain can we be that pollution was the cause of squeezing out the oxygen?
-In 1956 Britain passed the Clean Air Act that established ‘smokeless zones’.
+In 1956 Britain passed the Clean Air Act that established smokeless zones.
 Other legislation followed to prevent such a dire situation from occurring again.
-To be blunt…the smog was so bad that the environmental movement was born.
+The smog was so bad that the environmental movement was born.

 Sadly, London today is still smog-filled, and 4,000 people die yearly from harmful pollutants.

 “You’ll notice a thick nasty haze blocking the plains of Northern China (as well as London), so what the Chinese billionaire is doing to sound the alarm about the problem is a noble goal,” Galacti says.
 “But if you’re looking for clean air, let’s do some more searching and see if we find some.
 Where does all the pollution come from?”
 Is the can half-empty or half-full?Where does all the air pollution come from?
 Click To Tweet

-This blog post is an excerpt of chapter 2.1 from Audit of the Universe
+This blog post is an excerpt from chapter 2.1 from the book Audit of the Universe.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, State of the Earth’s Atmosphere – For Better or Worse?